hjr265/hjr265.me/content/blog/stream-uploading-files-s3-object-writer.md

 date: 2021-06-06T09:50:00+06:00
 ---

-The official AWS SDK provides the an upload manager construct that allows you to upload to AWS S3 from any `io.Reader`.
+The official AWS SDK provides an upload manager construct that allows you to upload to S3 from any `io.Reader`.
 Using it is straightforward, that is until you need to create and upload a potentially large ZIP file.

 The solution: use the upload manager with a pipe.